abdul-irfan-m/calculator/README.md

-Welcome!
-A new line has been added.congrats.
+A new pull request has been created and please close this request.

-Calculator new calculator has been added.
 ---
 <img src="Logotype primary.png" width="60%" height="60%" />